jarodlam/cookbook/content/recipes/sweet-corn-soup.md

 * 1 egg

 ## Method
-* Boil about 1-2 cups water in pot
+* Boil about 1 cup water in pot.
-* Add 1 can corn kernels, 1 can creamed corn
+* Add 1 can corn kernels, 1 can creamed corn.
+Add more water if needed.
-* Add finely diced chicken when boiling
+* Add finely diced chicken when boiling.
-* When chicken is almost cooked, add soup seasoning
+* When chicken is almost cooked, add soup seasoning.
-* When cooked, stir in about 1 tsp cornflour+water
+* When cooked, stir in about 1 tsp corn flour+water mixture.
-* Turn off heat and stir in 1 beaten egg
+* Turn off heat and stir in 1 beaten egg.